-The first step, says Ricky, is working out how much income you’ll need every month when you retire.
+Work out what you need The first step, says Ricky, is working out how much income you’ll need every month when you retire.
 Start with your current monthly expenses and work out which are likely to fall away.
 Those that will fall away may include:

 - School fees

 - Life insurance, depending on your dependants and debts